-O. USE OF FACILITIES AND EQUIPMENT
+USE OF FACILITIES AND EQUIPMENT

 Please respect the building and equipment in the various classrooms and practice rooms.
 Our facility belongs to everyone.
 Please help to take care of it.
 Responsible use of the building means refraining from activities that damage the facilities.
 Throw away your own trash-don't make others clean up after you.
-Please make the Music Office aware of any problems you encounter-burned out lights, repairs needed, etc.
+Please make the Music Office aware of any problems you encounter-burned out lights, repairs needed, etc. You can submit the request online via the form below.